UPDATE: OSFI drops stress test requirement for uninsured mortgage renewal switches

 Stress testing borrowers at renewal has been controversial

-Requiring that borrowers pass the MQR when switching lenders at renewal has been a point of contention ever since the stress test was first introduced back in 2018.
+Requiring that borrowers pass the MQR when switching lenders at mortgage renewal has been a point of contention ever since the stress test was first introduced back in 2018.
 The mortgage industry pointed out that requiring it effectively removed competition from the mortgage marketplace, as borrowers would be less likely to shop around for better options at renewal, and that lenders would be less incentivized to offer better rates for switchers.
 (Those who stick with their existing lender usually are not re-stress tested, unless their profile as a borrower has considerably worsened.)

 OSFI’s argument at the time was that when a borrower changes lenders, it creates a new loan which needs to be fully underwritten.
 The mortgage industry argued that, given all aspects of the mortgage in question remained the same, that there was no need to subject switching borrowers to the stress test, since they already were when they first got their mortgage.